Time delay estimation of traffic congestion propagation due to accidents based on statistical causality: Methodology

-To compute the lag-specific TE in Eq.\eqref{lag}, we discretize continuous data using symbolic encoding.
-This discretization can be obtained by partitioning the data into a finite number of bins.
+To compute the lag-specific ETE in Eq.~\eqref{opt}, we discretize continuous data using symbolic encoding.
+This discretization can be performed by partitioning the data into a finite number of bins.
 We denote the bounds specified for the $n$ bins by $q_1,q_2,\ldots,q_{n-1}$, where $q_1<q_2<\cdots<q_{n-1}$.
-For the normalized time series in Eq.\eqref{mnn2}, we can obtain the encoded time series $\{J^{*(b)}_t\}^L_{t=1}$ by
+For the normalized time series in Eq.~\eqref{normalize}, we obtain the encoded time series $\{J^{*(b)}_t\}^L_{t=1}$ by the following equation:

-The choice of bins is motivated by the distribution of the data.
-In the case in which tail observations are commonly of particular interest, binning is usually based on empirical quantiles such that the left and right tail observations are selected into separate bins.
-For example, for $n=3$, it is common to use the 5\% and 95\% empirical quantiles of the data as lower and upper bounds for binning, and thus the first (third) bin includes extremely low (high) data.
-In this study, we implemented symbolic encoding based on 5\% and 95\% empirical quantiles.
+The choice of bins depends on the distribution of data.
+In the case where tail observations are of particular interest, binning is typically based on empirical quantiles, such that the left and right tail observations are allocated into separate bins.
+In this study, we implemented symbolic encoding with $n=3$ based on 5\% and 95\% empirical quantiles, thereby emphasizing speed extremes caused by dynamic speed changes and traffic accidents.